hetmanskyi-cloud/AWS/terraform/modules/endpoints/README.md

 ## Features

 - **Creates VPC Interface Endpoints**:
-  - **SSM Endpoint**: Provides access to AWS Systems Manager for instances in private subnets.
+  - **SSM Endpoint**: Provides access to AWS Systems Manager.
   - **SSM Messages Endpoint**: Facilitates communication for the Systems Manager Agent.
-  - **ASG Messages Endpoint**: Enables Systems Manager operations for ASG instances.
+  - **ASG Messages Endpoint**: Enables Systems Manager operations.
+  - All endpoints are configured with private DNS enabled for seamless integration.
+  - Can be deployed in both private and public subnets based on requirements.

 - **Optional CloudWatch Logs Integration**:
   - Creates a CloudWatch Log Group for monitoring VPC Endpoint traffic.